- Chart

 Ideal Investor Profile

-The ideal investor for SPXN is one who seeks broad U.S. large-cap equity exposure but wants to underweight or completely avoid the energy sector due to its volatility, cyclical nature, or specific ESG (Environmental, Social, and Governance) concerns.
-Investors looking for diversification away from commodity prices would also find this ETF suitable.
+The ideal investor for SPXG is one who seeks broad exposure to the U.S. large-cap equity market but wishes to specifically avoid the energy sector due to its perceived volatility, commodity price dependence, or environmental concerns.
+Investors looking for diversification benefits and a simplified way to exclude a particular industry would find this ETF suitable.

 Market Risk